bikk-uk/react-css-flex/README.md

 #### Align Items

-To modify `align-items`, the typed prop is simply exposed with the standard `React.CSSProperties` types.
+To modify `align-items`, the typed prop is simply exposed with the default `React.CSSProperties` types.

 ```tsx
 <Flex alignItems='baseline'>